How We're Phasing Our Hill House Renovation (and What's Changed)

 THE HILL HOUSE

 During the year and a half we lived here before starting demo, we got to know the flow of the house, what worked, and what didn’t.
-We went through countless floor plan sketches (one of my favorite Sunday morning rituals is coffee, a mechanical pencil, and a fresh layout 😉).
-In the process, we nailed down what this house needed, what we could live without, and how to balance function with respect for the home’s history.
+We went through countless floor plan sketches (one of my favorite Sunday morning activities is coffee, a mechanical pencil, and a fresh layout 😉).
+During that process, we nailed down what this house needed, what we could live without, and how to balance function with respect for the home’s character and history.
 That big-picture vision guided the phasing plan we landed on, and while details may shift - because they always do in old houses - it’s a plan that gives us direction without boxing us in.

 Why Phasing?

-• Allows us the time to DIY this renovation (cause we are slooowwww!)
+Allows us the time to DIY this renovation (because we are slooowwww!)

 Our current phasing plan